Frequently Asked Questions

 Because Residential Assistants receive a stipend for their room and board, we need to include assistance received as an RA in the overall financial aid package.
 This could mean that some changes are made to the student’s financial aid.
 Students are encouraged to meet with a Financial Assistance Counselor before making their final decision regarding the acceptance of an RA position.

 Yes, it will affect your financial aid.
 If you begin a semester full-time and then drop to half-time, aid will need to be adjusted and some sources may be reduced or canceled entirely.
-In general, we only offer Federal PELL grant (to those who are eligible), Direct Loans, and Alternative (Private Bank) Educational Loans to our part-time students.
+In general, we only offer Federal Pell grant (to those who are eligible), Direct Loans, and Alternative (Private Bank) Educational Loans to our part-time students.
 Villanova Grant assistance is not offered to students enrolled on a part-time basis; however, Villanova Grant consideration may be given to students who were enrolled as a full-time undergraduate student, but are now last-semester seniors enrolled in at least nine credits.
 Students are encouraged to meet with a Financial Aid Counselor before making a final decision to go to a part-time status.

 A refund will be automatically processed if Federal Funds for the semester exceed the semester charges.
 Refund checks are mailed to the student’s permanent address unless a direct deposit account has been created.
-Students can create a direct deposit account by accessing “Bursar Links” under the Student tab in their myNova account.
-Students can also request a refund by contacting the Bursar’s Office at 610-519-4258.
+Students can create a direct deposit account by accessing the Bursar Dashboard, under the Sign-up for Direct Deposit of Refunds Tab in their MyNova account.

 Financial aid is not applicable to the summer term with the exception of the Federal Pell Grant.
 However, parents can apply for the Direct PLUS loan to cover the summer educational expenses and/or students can apply for an educational alternative loan for this time period.
 BSN Express students and graduate students are also an exception, and Direct Loans can be certified for the summer term.

 Need-based financial aid is awarded for eight semesters as a full-time, day undergraduate student.
-In your last year, you will be considered to be a graduate student and would only be eligible for the Federal Direct Subsidized/Unsubsidized Loans of $20,500 per academic year, unless you are provided a graduate assistantship.
+In your last year, you will be considered to be a graduate student and would only be eligible for the Federal Direct Unsubsidized Loans of $20,500 per academic year, unless you are provided a graduate assistantship.